 The Set Extension team - Final BG Paintings, Environments, and Hybrid approaches

 Beyond VisDev, I lead the Set Extension team in moving exploratory work directly into the final images with as few stops in between as possible.
 This is a collection of my favorites: using any and all 2D and 3D to get the Art right and result in a movie that has moments of illustration and magic.
 Environments, by any means necessary.
-While I am featuring my own work, I want to shout out the inspiring, wonderful, and brilliant friends who played a role on the team at different points: Olivier Dubard, Chris Wesselman, Eric Urquhart, and Brian Handler.
+While I am featuring my own work, I want to highlight the inspiring, wonderful, and brilliant friends who played a role on the team at different points: Olivier Dubard, Chris Wesselman, Eric Urquhart, and Brian Handler.

 And even though this isn't focused on tools, much of the blended discovery approach seen throughout this page would not have been as easily achievable without intuitive 3d programs (Blender), realtime GPU rendering (Octane), and my trusty Nespresso machine.